 The NXT Series instruments are the same design as the popular WAV4 Bass, but are made in NS Design's top notch Czech factory.
 Nothing even comes close in this price range...

-Gold Tone Micro Bass - Short-Scale Acoustic/Electric Bass Guitar
+Gold Tone Micro Bass - 23 and 25 inch scale Acoustic/Electric Bass Guitar

 My new favorite "mini-bass" - the 23" scale of the Gold Tone Micro Bass is much easier to play, and the larger, round-back design provides a bit more acoustic sound than the common "uke bass" models...